hnw/switchbot-actions/CONTRIBUTING.md

 pip install -e '.[dev]'
 ```

-### 4\.
-Set Up pre-commit Hooks
+### 4. Set Up pre-commit Hooks

-Finally, install the pre-commit hooks, which will run checks automatically before each commit.
+This project uses `pre-commit` to automatically run code quality checks before each commit.
+These checks include linting with `ruff` and static type checking with `pyright`.

+To set up the hooks, run:

 ```bash
 pre-commit install
 ```

+Now, whenever you run `git commit`, the defined hooks will be executed on your staged files.
+If any of the checks fail, the commit will be aborted, allowing you to fix the issues before committing again.

 You are now all set up for development.
 Your environment is isolated, and any packages you install will not affect your global Python installation.